Haruka Nogizaka's Secret: Plot

 The story is set at Hakujō Academy, a private high school in Japan, and centers around Yūto Ayase and his classmate Haruka Nogizaka.
-While Yūto is rather ordinary, Haruka is very attractive, intelligent, and wealthy, making her the school's most unattainable girl who is idolized by her peers.
+While Yūto is rather ordinary, Haruka is attractive, intelligent, and wealthy, making her the school's most unattainable girl who is idolized by her peers.
 One day, Yūto's good friend Nobunaga Asakura asks him to return a book to the school library, and when he goes to return it, Yūto stumbles across Haruka.
 It's then that he learns she's been keeping a secret for years—she is a diehard fan of anime, manga, and the otaku culture.
 Yūto promises to keep his lips sealed, since Haruka's hobby is considered unworthy of her status, and the two become close friends and start spending much of their time together.
 Yūto does his best to help hide Haruka's hobby while further developing his relationship with her.